Clergy and Staff

 Maggie

 Stop by the parish office on a weekday and you’re likely to be energetically greeted by Maggie, Fr.
-Alex’s nine-year-old Border Collie.
+Alex’s eleven-year-old Border Collie.
 Mags is passionate about two things: being pet and chasing balls.
 Throw the ball once, and you’re stuck all day.
 Still, she is easily the most enthusiastic greeter this church has ever known and she is a good dog - a very good dog.

 Maggie, and all our pets, have many lessons to teach us about joy, faithfulness, and unconditional love.